 2 ribs celery, chopped

-3 medium size potatoes, diced
+3 medium size potatoes, diced2 tsp thyme

 Salt and pepper